dnelson86/arepo/documentation/source/diagnosticfiles.md

 only the most time-consuming parts of the code.
 There is the option ``OUTPUT_CPU_CSV`` which also returns this data as a ``cpu.csv`` file.

-The different colums are:
+The different columns are:
-name; wallclock-time (in s) this step; percentage this step; wallclock-time (in s) cumulative; percentage up to this step.
+name; wallclock time (in s) this step; percentage this step; wallclock time (in s) cumulative; percentage up to this step.
 A typical block of cpu.txt looks the following (here a gravity-only, tree-only run):